referefz/HTB-Writeups/Poison.md

 ## Executive Summary
 *Hello everyone!!
 This is Reef the Inquirer✨.
 Armed with patience and fueled by curiosity, I dove into the FreeBSD-based os challenge for the first time.
 This machine was a beautiful lesson in network poisoning.*

-*A classic Local File Inclusion (LFI) vulnerability in the web page that allowed me to explore the FreeBSD file system and uncover the Apache log paths.
+*A classic Local File Inclusion (LFI) and Path Traversal vulnerabilities in the web page that allowed me to explore the FreeBSD file system and uncover the Apache log paths.
 I weaponized this LFI to perform a Log Poisoning attack, for Remote Code Execution as the www user.
 In parallel, discovering a deeply encoded backup file led me to a CyberChef decoding marathon, ultimately revealing the SSH password for the user charix.
 The final strike involved transferring a locked zip file, unzipping a VNC authentication token locally, and executing a SSH Local Port Forwarding technique to access an internal VNC service and claim the ROOT graphical desktop! 🚩*

 ---